 HHS even acknowledges that it declined to create a specific exemption in 2000, because it was "unaware of any current grantees that object to the requirement for nondirective options counseling, so this suggestion appears to be based on more of a hypothetical than an actual concern."
 86 Fed.
 Reg. at 56153 (quoting Nat'l Family Planning & Reprod.
-Health Ass'n, 468 F.3d at 830)).
-This mismatch between the HHS's rationale and the record is itself arbitrary and capacious.
-See Radio Ass'n, 47 F.3d at 802 (rule is "arbitrary and capricious if the agency ... offered an explanation for its decision that runs counter to the evidence before the agency").
+Health Ass'n v.
+Gonzales, 468 F.3d 826, 830 (2006)).
+This mismatch between the HHS's rationale and the record is itself arbitrary and capricious.
+See Radio Ass'n on Defending Airwave Rights, 47 F.3d at 802 ("rule is arbitrary and capricious if an agency ... 'offered an explanation for its decision that runs counter to the evidence before the agency ...").